 The options process begins as soon as we return from the Christmas break in January.
-There will be many events that take place between January 2nd to February 16th to help you decide on your GCSE option choices.
-February 16th will be the official deadline for submitting your option forms.
+There will be many events that take place between December 2nd 2025 and February 27th 2025 to help you decide on your GCSE option choices.
+March 7th 2025, will be the official deadline for submitting your option forms.